Corporate branding: what is it, why's it valuable and how to do it right in just 4 easy steps.

 What is corporate branding?

-It's when a corporate company works on promoting their brand image rather than any products or services that they might sell.
+It simply refers to when a corporate company works on promoting their brand image rather than any products or services that they might sell.

 Not rocket science, right?